Stop Funding Violence: Human Needs Advocates Tell Congress to Halt DHS Expansion

 What Does Justice Look Like in a Renegotiated DHS Spending Bill?, a memorandum about needed reforms from CHN and several other organizations.

-CHN Action: Tell Congress: Stop ICE’s lawless attacks on our communities and Demand Congress stop funding the inhumane and lethal tactics of DHS and ICE amidst ongoing investigations.
+CHN Action: Tell Congress: Stop ICE from terrorizing our kids, Tell Congress: Stop ICE’s lawless attacks on our communities and Demand Congress stop funding the inhumane and lethal tactics of DHS and ICE amidst ongoing investigations.

 AFSCME: AFSCME’s Saunders – We will not be silent as this administration uses violence and intimidation to enact its extremist agenda